-Instructors can submit papers individually or in a group, or they can have students submit their work directly.
-For the latter, instructors set up a ‘Turnitin Assignment’ in Course Site, making choices for how submitted work will be reviewed (specific options are discussed below) and whether students will be able to view their results.
+The ideal setup is for instructors to set up a ‘Turnitin Assignment’ in Course Site, making choices for how submitted work will be reviewed and whether students will be able to view their results.
 Students then submit their work— in either draft or final form—via this Turnitin Assignment area.
-Turnitin then generates an Similarity Index and an Originality Report.
-At a glance, instructors (or students, if permitted by their instructors) can see the Similarity Index of each submitted assignment and, with a click, can view the detailed Originality Report that highlights material in the students’ work that matches Turnitin’s database of papers, articles, websites, etc. Instructors must then judge whether or not the paper contains any inappropriately used material.
+Turnitin then generates an Similarity Index and an Similarity Report.
+At a glance, instructors (or students, if permitted by their instructors) can see the Similarity Index of each submitted assignment and, with a click, can view the detailed Similarity Report that highlights material in the students’ work that matches Turnitin’s database of papers, articles, websites, etc. Instructors must then judge whether or not the paper contains any inappropriately used material.

 How to Use Turnitin Effectively and Appropriately:

 …whether or not Turnitin is the correct tool for your class.
 Perhaps you want another way to help students become aware of the causes and consequences of plagiarism; perhaps you have seen instances of plagiarism in the past and have reason to think there are other undetected instances; perhaps you simply cannot avoid repeating assignments used in the past.
 If so, Turnitin may be the tool for you.

 …which of the databases your students’ assignments will be compared against (you may select any or all of the following databases: current and archived internet material; student papers in Turnitin’s database; and an archive of journals, periodicals, and publications).